Drum kit: Sticks

-Sticks were traditionally made from wood (particularly maple, hickory, and oak) but more recently metal, carbon fiber and other exotic materials have been used for high market end sticks.
+Sticks are traditionally made from wood (particularly maple, hickory, and oak), but more recently, metal, carbon fiber, and other materials have been used for sticks.
 The prototypical wooden drum stick was primarily designed for use with the snare drum, and optimized for playing snare rudiments.
 Sticks come in a variety of weights and tip designs; 7N is a common jazz stick with a nylon tip, while a 5B is a common wood tipped stick, heavier than a 7N but with a similar profile, and a common standard for beginners.
 Numbers range from 1 (heaviest) to 10 (lightest).

 The meanings of both numbers and letters vary from manufacturer to manufacturer, and some sticks are not described using this system at all, just being known as Smooth Jazz (typically a 7N or 9N) or Speed Rock (typically a 2B or 3B) for example.
 Many famous drummers endorse sticks made to their particular preference and sold under their signature.

-Besides drumsticks, drummers will also use brushes and rutes in jazz and similar softer music.
+Besides drumsticks, drummers will also use brushes and Rutes in jazz and similar soft music.
 More rarely, other beaters such as cartwheel mallets (known to kit drummers as "soft sticks") may be used.
 It is not uncommon for rock drummers to use the "wrong" (butt) end of a stick for a heavier sound; some makers produce tipless sticks with two butt ends.

 A stick bag is the standard way for a drummer to bring drumsticks to a live performance.
-For easy access, the stick bag is commonly mounted on the side of the floor tom, just within reach of the drummer's right hand for a right-handed drummer.
+For easy access, the stick bag is commonly mounted on the side of the floor tom, just within reach of the drummer's right hand, for a right-handed drummer.